 b) a "list of PLMN(s) to be used under disaster condition" provided by the HPLMN, consisting of zero or more entries, each containing a PLMN ID.
 The PLMNs are listed in order of decreasing priority, with the first PLMN being the highest priority PLMN;

-c) one or more "list of PLMN(s) to be used under disaster condition", where each VPLMN can provide one "list of PLMN(s) to be used in EPS under disaster condition", consisting of zero or more entries, each containing a PLMN ID.
+c) one or more "list of PLMN(s) to be used under disaster condition", where each VPLMN can provide one "list of PLMN(s) to be used under disaster condition", consisting of zero or more entries, each containing a PLMN ID.
 The PLMNs are listed in order of decreasing priority, with the first PLMN being the highest priority PLMN;

 d) a disaster roaming wait range consisting of a minimum wait time and a maximum wait time; and